eigr/spawn/spawn_sdk/spawn_sdk/README.md

 ## How to use

-After creating an elixir application project, create the protobuf files for your business domain.
+After creating an Elixir application project, create the protobuf files for your business domain.
 It is common practice to do this under the **priv/** folder.
 Let's demonstrate an example:

 ```protobuf